Bedford–Nostrand Avenues station

 The Bedford–Nostrand Avenues station is a station on the IND Crosstown Line of the New York City Subway.
 Located at Lafayette Avenue between Bedford and Nostrand Avenues in Bedford–Stuyvesant, Brooklyn, it is served by the G train at all times.

 History

 This station opened on July 1, 1937, when the entire Crosstown Line was completed between Nassau Avenue and its connection to the IND Culver Line.
 On this date, the GG was extended in both directions to Smith–Ninth Streets and Forest Hills–71st Avenue.

+In July 2025, the MTA announced that it would install elevators at 12 stations, including the Bedford–Nostrand Avenues station, as part of its 2025–2029 capital program.
+The elevators would make the station fully compliant with the Americans with Disabilities Act of 1990.

 Station layout

 This underground station has three tracks and two island platforms.
+The G stops at the station at all times.
+The station is between Myrtle–Willoughby Avenues to the north and Classon Avenue to the south.

 Both outer track walls have a light green trim line with a dark green border.
 Below the trim line are small black tile captions at regular intervals that alternate between "BEDFORD" and "NOSTRAND" in white lettering.

+The tiles were part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+Because the Crosstown Line does not merge into a line that enters Manhattan at either end, all stations on the line had green tiles.
 Both platforms have green I-beam columns (formerly painted red) running along them at regular intervals, alternating ones having the standard black station name plate in white lettering.